flutter/website/accessiblity.md

 ## Screen readers {#screen-reader}

-Screen readers ([TalkBack][talkback], [VoiceOver][voiceover]) visually impaired
+Screen readers ([TalkBack][talkback], [VoiceOver][voiceover]) enable visually
-users can use a screen reader to get spoken feedback about the contents of the screen.
+impaired users to get spoken feedback about the contents of the screen.

 ### Tips for developers

-To enable screen readers you as a developer must annotate the widget tree with descriptions using the [Semantics widget][semanticswidget].
+To enable screen readers, you, as a developer must annotate the widget tree with descriptions using the [Semantics widget][semanticswidget].

 [talkback]: https://support.google.com/accessibility/android/answer/6283677?hl=en
 [voiceover]: https://www.apple.com/lae/accessibility/iphone/vision/
 [semanticswidget]: https://docs.flutter.io/flutter/widgets/Semantics-class.html

-## High contract {#high-contrast}
+## Sufficient contract {#sufficient-contrast}

 Sufficient color contrast makes text and images easier to read.
-Along with benefiting users with various visual impairments, sufficient color contrast helps all users when viewing an interface on devices in extreme lighting conditions, such as when exposed to direct sunlight or on a display with low brightness.
+Along with benefitting users with various visual impairments, sufficient color contrast helps all users when viewing an interface on devices in extreme lighting conditions, such as when exposed to direct sunlight or on a display with low brightness.